 Key actions

-• Aim to volunteer over 1,000 hours annually to support local community projects and encourage >50% of our employees to take part in community volunteering activities to learn new skills and support local projects.
+Aim to volunteer 1,000 hours annually to support local community projects and encourage at least 50% of team members to participate in volunteering activities to learn new skills and support local projects.

 Responsible leadership